Today, I have an excellent companion planting chart to share with you.

 Just these 3 plants show us that companion plants can act as a scaffold, improve organic soil fertility, and decrease weeds and evaporation.
 Some of the other benefits might be:

 Of course, much of the vegetable companion planting chart is not hard science.
 Skeptics are quick to point out that a lot of this stuff comes from anecdotal evidence, which is partially true.

-(There is actually plenty of research on the benefits of companion planting, but it can be difficult to find research on specific crop combinations.)
+(There is research on the benefits of companion planting, but it can be difficult to find research on specific crop combinations.)